 Provide readable and watchable instructions (plus FAQs)

 Create clear, written directions with high-quality screenshots.
 Create video tutorials, screencasts, and other instructional videos.
 Both the readable and watchable versions should show faculty where to click for each step, and what to do next.

 Including visuals is key.
 According to new research by behavioral economist Dr. Alastair Goode, two-thirds (67%) of employees are better at completing tasks when information includes text with images (screenshots) or video than by text alone.
 House instructions in an intuitive place – preferably, in your LMS or other hosting location that is near where they’ll be making their own quality online courses.

 Make training relatable with webcam

 Include your face from your webcam when recording training videos.
-Researchers from MIT and the University of Rochester found people pay more attention to videos with a ‘talking head.’
+Researchers from MIT and the University of Rochester in the United States found people pay more attention to videos with a ‘talking head.’
 Insert webcam footage as picture-in-picture, or toggle between the webcam and screen when demonstrating steps.

 Video training is also a great way to reach out-of-town instructors.
-“Many of our adjuncts aren’t local in Odessa, they are all over the United States,” explained Jennifer Lee, Web Design and Instructional Technology Specialist at Odessa College “It’s easier to reach adjuncts with video – record workshops and put them in BlackBoard.”
+“Many of our adjuncts aren’t local in Odessa, they are all over the United States,” explained Jennifer Lee, Web Design and Instructional Technology Specialist at Odessa College in Texas “It’s easier to reach adjuncts with video – record workshops and put them in BlackBoard.”
 Include a table of contents, so faculty can quickly click through topics to watch or re-learn content.

 Explain the entire workflow across tools (not just each separate tool)